Armed Forces of Transnistria: History

 On 6 September 1991, the Supreme Soviet of Transnistria adopted a resolution which called for the formation of a Transnistrian military unit.
 As a result, the Transnistria Republican Guard (Республиканская гвардия ПМР) was formed.
 It was the direct counterpart to the Republic of Moldova's Republican Guard (Garda Republicană).
 Both were the predecessors to their respective countries armed forces.
 In its first major conflict, the guard repelled Moldovan troops from the city Dubăsari in December 1991.
 By the end of 1991, the organizational formation of the Transnistrian armed forces was generally completed.
 Shortly after the outbreak of Transnistrian War in March 1992, the People's Militia was created, having been supported and armed by the Russian Armed Forces 14th Guards Army.
 By the end of 1992, all main structures of the Ministry of Defence and the General Staff were formed, including individual military units, government agencies, and specialized services.
 On 14 March 1993, personnel of the new armed forces took the military oath of allegiance to the country.

-As of 2021 Transnistria is equipped mainly with Soviet-Era equipment including the T-64BV tank which is still quite capable given Moldova does not own any tanks.
+As of 2021, Transnistria is equipped mainly with Soviet-Era equipment including the T-64BV tank.
 Infantry fighting vehicles are the BMP-1 and BMP-2 with at least 15 in service as of 2021.
 APCs include the BTR family of APCs as well as over 70 MT-LBs, GT-MU, and BTRG-127 vehicles.
 Trucks are typically post-Soviet, Ural-375, GAZ-66, and Zil-131 trucks make up the logistics backbone.
-Rocket artillery is very important for the Armed Forces given the limited number of conventional artillery Transnistria has.
+Rocket artillery is very important for the Armed Forces, given the limited number of conventional artillery Transnistria has.
 Rocket launchers include the Grad system, some of which were placed on ZIL-131 trucks.
-Transnistria also has a domestic rocket launcher industry which has built the Pribor-1 and Pribor-2 rocket launchers with 20 tubes and 48 tubes respectively, both systems are of 122mm caliber.
+Transnistria also has a domestic rocket launcher industry which has built the Pribor-1 and Pribor-2 rocket launchers with 20 tubes and 48 tubes respectively; both systems are of 122mm caliber.
 Transnistria does have a small domestic drone industry which has been producing reconnaissance drones for the military since at least 2019.
 These have been jointly used with the Pribor-2 rocket launch systems in exercises to increase accuracy of the rockets via drone targeting.